-“The changes to the IGT executive team and board are an important step in positioning the Company for the next phase of its evolution,” Pellicioli said.
+“The changes to the IGT executive team and board are an important step in positioning the company for the next phase of its evolution,” Pellicioli said.
 “The actions further strengthen IGT’s capabilities to execute on its long-term strategy and the value creation initiatives identified in the company’s recent investor day.

 “It is a natural evolution for Marco to lead the IGT board.
 More importantly, during his 19 years at IGT and its predecessor companies, he has a proven track record of success and has earned the trust and respect of IGT’s customers, investors, business partners and regulators.

-“As executive chair, Marco will focus on managing the board, corporate governance, including sustainability initiatives, and guiding the strategic direction of IGT.”
+“As executive chair, Marco will focus on managing the board, corporate governance, including sustainability initiatives and guiding the strategic direction of IGT.”

 Sala’s nomination as chairman will be proposed at the June 2022 meeting of the IGT board.

-Replacing Sala as chief executive will be long-time television executive Vincent Sadusky, who most recently held the same role as Univision Communications.
+Replacing Sala as chief executive will be long-time television executive Vincent Sadusky, who most recently held the same role at Univision Communications.
 Sadusky also served as chief executive of local television businesses Media General and LIN Media.